ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

-* To solve problems in Supply Chain, Manufacturing, Inventory Management, and Distribution, design, build and test machine learning models and algorithms.
+* To solve problems in Supply Chain, Manufacturing, Inventory Management, and Distribution, design, build and test Machine Learning models and algorithms.
 * Build features and functionality for ThroughPut’s ELI Flow platform with help from Product and Engineering.
 * Collaborate with Dev Ops and Quality Assurance to put models into a production environment that can grow with the business.
 * Participate in client-facing Sales Engineering conversations and help with data-related analysis and troubleshooting.
-* People who work in data science, machine learning, artificial intelligence, and supply chain management should stay up to date on the most recent tools and methods.
+* People who work in data science, Machine Learning, artificial intelligence, and supply chain management should stay up to date on the most recent tools and methods.
 They should also come up with new, unique solutions.

 ### Data Science in E-commerce Retail and Supply Chain Domain